Last Updated: January 30, 2023

-According to the National Institute of Mental Health, approximately 20 percent of all teens between the ages of 13 and 18 have or will have a serious mental illness.
-This includes mood, behavior and anxiety disorders.
+According to the National Institute of Mental Health, approximately 49.5% of all teens between the ages of 13 and 18 had any mental disorder with an estimated 22.2% with severe impairment.
+This includes mood, behavior, and anxiety disorders.
 Your teen is not alone in their struggles.
 You’re not alone either, and it’s important that you both always keep that in mind while exploring your treatment options.

 By the Numbers: Teen Mental Illness

 Mental illnesses like depression, anxiety, and bipolar disorder affect thousands of teens across the country every year.
 These statistics point to their prevalence — and the need for compassionate counsel and care from loved ones.

 - Each year in America, 1 in 5 teens aged 13–18 experience a mental health condition.

 - LGBTQ individuals are twice as likely as others to experience a mental health condition such as major depression or generalized anxiety disorder.

 - Nearly 90% of people who died by suicide had an underlying mental illness.